Teefah03/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prints a string, followed by a new line function that prints a string, in reverse function that reverses a string
+function that prints a string, followed by a new line function that prints a string, in reverse function that reverses a string function that prints every other character of a string, starting with the first character